Skip to content

 It is divided into three “parts”…

-There is no big difference to the Hans Albers Platz, but somehow it is not quite as “chic”.
-It is hard to say which of the three places is more popular, depending on the mood you have your choice of pub, but they are all so close together that you can change your mind anytime.
+There is no significant difference to the Hans Albers Platz, but it is not quite as “chic”.
+It is hard to say which of the three places is more popular, depending on your mood when choosing a pub, but they are all so close together that you can change your mind anytime.

 Do you enjoy cocktails?
 Then you have to try the Clockers Bar.

-It’s a nice little cocktail bar in a well-hidden place.
-Dimmed lights, wood everywhere, branches on the ceiling and absolutely delicious cocktails.
+It’s a nice little cocktail bar in a well-hidden place—dimmed lights, wood everywhere, branches on the ceiling and delicious cocktails.

-Really snug, exclusive but modern and homely too.
+It’s snug and exclusive but modern and homely, too.

 Hamburg Urban Culture –